Colorado State Highway 2: Route description

-On its southern end, it begins at U.S. Route 285 (US 285) in Cherry Hills Village in Arapahoe County just south of the Denver city limits.
+On its southern end, it begins at U.S. Route 285 (US 285) in Cherry Hills Village, just south of the Denver city limits in Arapahoe County.
 It goes north through Denver, intersecting Interstate 25 (I-25) and US 87 at exit 204.
-It intersects SH 83 near Cherry Creek and then US 40, US 287 and Interstate 70 Business (I-70 Bus.), which is also known as Colfax Avenue, east of downtown Denver.
-It passes along the east side of Denver City Park.
-It intersects I-70 at exit 276, then merges with US 6 and US 85 through Commerce City until it branches off from US 6 and US 85 to the northeast, passing along the northwest boundary of the Rocky Mountain Arsenal National Wildlife Refuge.
+It intersects SH 83 near Cherry Creek and then US 40, US 287, and Interstate 70 Business (also known as Colfax Avenue) east of downtown Denver.
+It then passes along the east side of Denver City Park, before intersecting I-70 at exit 276.
+It then merges with US 6 and US 85 through Commerce City, until it branches off from US 6 and US 85 to the northeast, passing along the northwest boundary of the Rocky Mountain Arsenal National Wildlife Refuge.
 It terminates at its northern end at I-76 and US 6 at exit 15 on the south edge of Brighton.

 History

-The route was established in the 1920s beginning at US 40 at the Utah border.
+The route was established in the 1920s beginning on the Utah border at US 40.
 It then followed US 40 all the way to Denver, where it followed Colfax Avenue through Denver.
 It then followed various streets northeast along US 85 north to Greeley, where it turned abruptly eastward along US 34 to US 6, where it continued to Sterling and finally along US 138 to the Nebraska border.
-By 1946, the route was rerouted in an Area northeast of Denver.
+By 1946, the route was rerouted in an area northeast of Denver.
 It was then changed in 1950 so it followed Colfax Avenue east through Denver.
 The route was rerouted in 1968 from US 285 to I-80S (now I-76).
-The now-deleted portion along Quebec Street was changed in 1971, and the route was finally corrected to its current routing in 1998.
+The now-deleted portion along Quebec Street was changed in 1971, and the route was finally set to its current routing in 1998.